riceluxs1t/KBOPrediction/README.md

 - SeLU and AdamOptimzer were used in the architecture.

 ### Getting Started
 To run the code you are required to use python3.
-I suggest following below instruction to run the code.
+I suggest following the below instruction to run the code.
 ```
 virtualenv -p python3 .env
 source .env/bin/activate